1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Object_Detection_in_an_Urban_Environment/README.md

 * **AWS Simple Storage Service (S3):** Served multiple purposes:
    * Storing logs for creating visualizations.
    * Hosting the project data in a public S3 bucket.

+## Model Selection

+## Results

+## Future Work & Possible Improvement
+We identified several opportunities to enhance model performance, though implementing them would require additional resources and a higher computing budget.
+These include:

+* **Extending Training Steps:** The models were trained for only 2000 steps, which is relatively limited given the complexity of the data and architecture.
+Extending training until the loss plateaus could yield significant performance improvements.

+* **Applying Data Augmentation:** Basic flipping, scaling, and random cropping techniques can be incorporated.
+Advanced methods like color jittering, rotation, and translation can also boost the model's accuracy.

+* **Hyperparameter Optimization:** Fine-tuning the model's hyperparameters holds the potential for achieving better performance and robustness.

+* **Addressing Occlusion and Partial Object Detection:** This project focused on detecting complete objects, but urban environments often feature partially occluded or obstructed objects.
+Developing strategies to handle partial object detection could further enhance the model's effectiveness.